Coac/GhostInTheCell/README.md

 # GhostInTheCell
-[Codingame](https://www.codingame.com/leaderboards/challenge/ghost-in-the-cell) Ghost in the Cell AI in Rust for an 1 week contest
+[Codingame](https://www.codingame.com/leaderboards/challenge/ghost-in-the-cell) Ghost in the Cell AI in Rust for an 1 week contest.

 ## Rule based AI
 - **Neutral first Strategy** : Target the neutral factory first, useful for the beginning of the game.
 Capture the factory the faster possible to gain production